mcaimi/amq-broker-helm/helm/persistent/README.md

   [...]
 ```

+For TLS-enabled brokers, both the NodePort and the Passthrough route options are working.
+Both can be enabled at the same time.

+### Common Setup

-the application name will be used as a prefix for most of the objects deployed by the Chart itself.
+The application name will be used as a prefix for most of the objects deployed by the Chart itself.

 - Update the Admin user name and password in `values.yaml`